Erik Johnson is a licensed architect in the state of Minnesota with over 21 years of experience.

 Definitions for Stone Tent:

-1. A movement or progression from impermanence toward permanence, establishing.
+1. A purposeful movement toward permanence and stability, establishing.

-3. A physical or built form solidifying previously unrealized ideas.
+3. A physical or built form solidifying ideas.

 Tent Shack - Concept Model (Fixed Ends)